hartenthaler/hh_extended_family/readme.md

 This module requires **webtrees** version 2.0 or later.
 This module has the same requirements as [webtrees#system-requirements](https://github.com/fisharebest/webtrees#system-requirements).

-This module was tested with **webtrees** 2.0.16 version and all available themes.
+This module was tested with **webtrees** 2.0.17 version and all available themes and all other custom modules.

 <a name="installation"></a>
 ## Installation